isomerpages/mas-moneysense/_investments/Financial Advice: Who You Could Be Dealing With.md

 see if the individual you are talking to is an FA representative</p>
 </li>
 </ul>
+<p>Customers who are speaking or meeting with their FA representatives for
+the first time are encouraged to verify that the individual they are interacting with is the representative listed in the Register of Representatives.
+For instance, they could request to meet in person at the official premise of the financial institution, and ask for official identification.</p>
 <h3>Types Of Financial Advisors</h3>
 <p>There are different types of financial institutions that can offer financial
 advice on investments and life insurance products.
 They could be licensed